HydroModPy/HydroModPy/validation_cases/README.md

 For launcher-backed analytical cases, the usual workflow is:

 1. a pytest file imports one case-specific `run_*_comparison(...)` function,
-2. the comparison function loads `metadata.toml` and `tolerances.toml`,
+2. the comparison function loads `metadata.toml` and the applicable tolerance file,
 3. the shared runtime launches `examples/launcher_simulation`,
 4. postprocessed arrays are loaded from the generated workspace,
 5. the analytical reference is evaluated,
 6. metrics are returned to pytest for assertion.

 The same case can also be run manually through `run_case.py`, which generates a figure and prints a short metric summary.
+Cases with more than one configured solver variant may also expose `--solver`.

 ## Current Scope